Abia Earmarks N18.9bn to Help Vulnerable Persons Cope with Harsh Economy in 2025

 “With sincerity and commitment as our guiding principles, we have strived to make a meaningful difference in the lives of our people, honouring the faith they have placed in us.”

-Otti said that government has introduced an imprest account system for the running of schools whereby headteachers and school principals “are now entitled to specific sums every month for managing the day-to-day operations of their schools”.
+Otti said that the government has introduced an imprest account system for the running of schools whereby head-teachers and school principals “are now entitled to specific sums every month for managing the day-to-day operations of their schools.

-“There is therefore no excuse to extort or deny any child the opportunities that come with learning and enlightenment.
-We shall be strict with enforcement and it will be a grievous mistake to test our will,” he warned.
+“Therefore, there’s no excuse to extort or deny any child the opportunities that come with learning and enlightenment.
+We shall be strict with enforcement and it will be a grievous mistake to test our will.”

-Otti also assured the youths of the state that his administration “understands its obligation” to them and would do its best “to create an environment where their dreams can flourish, whatever be the size of that dream”.
+The state chief executive also assured the youths of Abia State that his administration’s “understands its obligation” to them and would do its best to create an environment where their dreams can flourish, whatever be the size of that dream.”